vuejs/docs/src/guide/quick-start.md

 <span class="line"><span style="color:var(--vt-c-green);">&gt; </span><span style="color:#A6ACCD;">npm run dev</span></span>
 <span class="line"></span></code></pre></div>

 You should now have your first Vue project running!
+You should note here that the components in the generated app are written in [Composition API](guide/extras/composition-api-faq.html) style.
 Here are some additional tips:

 - The recommended IDE setup is [Visual Studio Code](https://code.visualstudio.com/) + [Volar extension](https://marketplace.visualstudio.com/items?itemName=Vue.volar).
 [WebStorm](https://www.jetbrains.com/webstorm/) is also viable.
 - More tooling details, including integration with backend frameworks, are discussed in the [Tooling Guide](/guide/scaling-up/tooling.html).